 The objective of this category is to acknowledge and incentivize open, transparent, reproducible research by graduate students and early-career researchers and faculty.
+Nominations will be assessed on the (i) impact, (ii) subject matter, and (iii) quality of their practices, research, or innovations.
 Emerging Researchers may be recognized for any and all of the following: